Would you like your workplace to run more effectively? Would you like to get on the same page with others and be clear about agreements?

 What is Recapping?

 Recap is short for recapitulate, literally, “to repeat the headings.”
 It means to restate the short bullet points of a conversation, question, statement, or decision.
-Recapping is a key practice in Collaborative Communication and is a form of observation.
+Recapping is a key practice in Nonviolent Communication and is a form of observation.
 In effect, to share what you’ve heard someone say is the most basic and crucial kind of observation.

 Why practice Recapping?